fabarea/messenger/Readme.rst

 =========================

 A recipient interface is provided making sure a user can be correctly displayed within the table.
-The interface is not mandatory to be implemented since a recipient can be in the form of an object.
-A minimum of ``uid`` and ``email`` must be provided.
+The interface is not mandatory to be implemented since a recipient can be in the form of an array.
+However, a minimum of ``uid`` and ``email`` must be provided.
 An exception will be raised on the run time if something goes wrong.

 Todo (long term)
 =================

++ Improve message management in the BE module (create new one, pick existing, ...)
++ Add support for multi-language in the BE module
 + Add a possible "Mailing" Domain Model object.
-+ Add filtering possibility.
++ Add filtering capability (to be provided by the list manager).
-+ Add an option to load or not the BE module.
++ Add an option to load or not the BE module since the extension can be used as library for sending templated message.
 + Implement queue method part of the message API

 ::